CaliberMC/Buildify/DESCRIPTION.md

 Yet another sorting solution for your inventory.
 These buttons allow the player to sort their inventory by category (based on the custom creative tabs) or alphabetically.
 This feature can be disabled in the _buildify-client.toml_ configuration file.

 ### Custom Creative Inventory _(creative only)_:
 The creative inventory has been reorganized!
 I made custom tabs that sort the blocks in a fashion that is more useful for creative builders.
 Mod developers and players alike can add compatibility with new mods by just adding tags to _buildify/tags/items/creative_tabs/tag_name_.
-I have included several popular mod's blocks already but I encourage mod devs to add these tags to their mods.
+I have included several popular mod's blocks already, but I encourage mod devs to add these tags to their mods.
 This feature can be disabled in the _buildify-common.toml_ configuration file.

 ### Copy Block _(creative only)_:
-Use the Copy Block feature to copy the targeted block and it's current block state exactly as it is in that moment.  **(CTRL+Middle-Click)** is hard coded but you can also asign another hotkey if you'd like **(B)** by default.
+Use the Copy Block feature to copy the targeted block, and it's current block state exactly as it is at that moment.  **(CTRL+Middle-Click)** is hard coded, but you can also asign another hotkey if you'd like **(B)** by default.
 This feature is very useful for placing long stretches of roofing, stairs, etc as you can copy the block and move to an easier position for placement.

 ### Reach Distance Modifier _(creative only)_:
 Use the configurable reach distance modifier key **(N)** by default, to change the reach distance while in creative mode.
 This is very useful during creative building allowing you to place and break blocks from any distance.
 The max distance is configurable in the _buildify-common.toml_ configuration file.
 Just target the block you want to change your distance to and press **(N)**, the distance will be displayed on screen.